badgib/AdventOfCode2015/README.md

 Another easy day, just a bit of math on lines.
 Calculating area and length.
 Not much to see here, move along, citizen!
 ### DAY THREE ###

+That one was a tad harder but second problem required just a slight modification of the code from the first one so it wasn't ultimately that hard.
+Just some ifs and math.
 ### DAY FOUR ###

 ### DAY FIVE ###